High Profile Defaults in the World of Trade Finance

 Therefore, risk management is a pre-eminent requirement for the success of any trade platform intermediary.

 Although technology adds a great deal of value, the best way to control risk is to make the right decisions – the old fashioned way!
-And use technology to propagate such risk control to a large volume of transactions.
+Technology then propagates such risk control to a large volume of transactions.

 Successful deals are driven one at a time, and growth can be risky for its own sake.